minhduc29/discord-automation/README.md

 - The syntax of **_Selenium_** or **_Python_** may have changed by the time you see this

 ## How to use
+- Create a text file in the same directory named **_account.txt_** to store your email and password

+- First line is your email/username and second line is your password

 - You can use this as a demonstration, a reference to create similar program

 - You may change the code to fit your character and make the program most suitable